-After her clerkship, Ms. Sperow joined Morrison & Foerster, a 1000+ attorney international law firm headquartered in San Francisco where she specialized in complex commercial litigation in a variety of areas, on behalf of both plaintiffs and defendants, including: employment, labor, discrimination, intellectual property, energy, trade secret, contract, fraud, banking, aviation and Title VII law.
-As a new associate, she represented a small San Francisco equipment distributor plaintiff on whose behalf she second chaired a 4 week jury trial resulting in a 1.4 million plaintiff's verdict.
+After her clerkship, Ms. Sperow joined Morrison & Foerster, a 1000+ attorney international law firm headquartered in San Francisco where she specialized in complex commercial litigation in a variety of areas, on behalf of both plaintiffs and defendants, including: commerical matters, employment, labor, discrimination, intellectual property, energy, trade secret, contract, fraud, banking, aviation and Title VII law.
+As an associate, she represented a small San Francisco equipment distributor plaintiff on whose behalf she second chaired a 4 week jury trial resulting in a 1.4 million plaintiff's verdict.
 After this, her first jury trial, Ms. Sperow continued to represent both plaintiffs and defendants in a variety of business and employment litigation matters, handling numerous jury trials, bench trials, arbitrations, mediations and grievances.
 As a senior litigator at Morrison & Foerster, Janice Sperow helped defend the then largest Title VII class action in history involving 1,093 claimants and an estimated $2 billion exposure, to successful global resolution.
 Just before leaving Morrison & Foerster, Ms. Sperow was lead counsel for an alternative energy manufacturer in its $100 million breach of contract and fraud suit against the local utility, Pacific Gas & Electric.
 While at Morrison & Foerster, Ms. Sperow worked for State Farm Insurance Companies, Wells Fargo Bank, Pacific Enterprises, California State Automobile Association (AAA), Continental Airlines, McCormick-Morgan, Avantek, Fujitsu, GWF Power Systems, Inc., the San Francisco Airport, and many other corporate, private, and public sector clients.

 Ms. Sperow also employed Alternative Dispute Resolution techniques on behalf of her Morrison & Foerster clients, handling dozens of arbitrations, mediations, and neutral case resolutions.
-She also served as an arbitrator and a chief arbitrator for the Bar Association of San Francisco from 1989 to 1995 and as arbitrator and arbitration panel chair for FINRA, the Financial Industry Regulatory Agency from 1999 to the present (formerly NASD).
+She also served as an arbitrator and a chief arbitrator for the Bar Association of San Francisco from 1989 to 1995 and as arbitrator and arbitration panel chair for FINRA, the Financial Industry Regulatory Authority from 1999 to the present (formerly NASD).
 After leaving the firm, Ms. Sperow was appointed by Mayor Willie Brown in 1997 to serve as Hearing Officer for municipal railway public transportation disputes.
 Her appointment was accepted by both labor and management.

 Ms. Sperow joined Ruiz & Sperow, LLP in February 1995 as the firm's Managing Partner.
 Since joining the firm, Ms. Sperow has represented, among other clients, Laurel Technical Services, Alameda Unified School District, a joint venture comprised of former Dinwiddie Construction executives, Berkeley Unified School District, IFF Multi-Media Company, Fresno Unified School District, International Manufacturing Services (IMS), a consortium of former Granny Goose executives, San Jose Unified School District, San Francisco Airport Commission, California Public Utilities, Los Angeles Unified School District, San Francisco Unified School District and many other corporate and public sector clients.
-At Ruiz & Sperow, Ms. Sperow concentrated on employment and labor matters, sexual harassment, race, age, and gender discrimination, EEOC investigations, OCR matters, PERB hearings, grievances and arbitrations, board advice and counseling, training and workshops, and workplace violence.
+At Ruiz & Sperow, Ms. Sperow concentrated on commercial, ADR, employment and labor matters, sexual harassment, race, age, disability, and gender discrimination, EEOC investigations, OCR matters, PERB hearings, grievances and arbitrations, board advice and counseling, training and workshops, and workplace violence.

 In January 1998, Ms. Sperow opened the firm's Southern California office in San Diego where she continued to serve both her Bay Area and Southern California clients.
 Ms. Sperow was a member of the Greater San Diego Chamber of Commerce and served on the Chamber's Business Education Roundtable and Legislative Initiatives Subcommittee.
 Ruiz & Sperow retired its litigation practice in 2015 and the firm in 2018 but both named partners remain active in arbitrations, mediations, facilitation, and trainings.